Hexagon/pup/README.md

 Pup revolves around instance (ecosystem) configuration files, each process belongs to an instance defined by a `pup.json`.
 This file can either be created manually, or by the command line helpers.

-1. To create a simple instance running a single process:
+1. To create a simple instances running a single process:

    `pup init --id "my-server" --autostart --cmd "deno run -A server.ts"`

+   If you intend to create multiple pup instances on the same server, you can pass an instance name through `--name my-instance-name`

 2. (Optional) In case you have an additional task to execute, such as a cleanup script, you can make use of `pup append`.
 The following example shows how to add an extra task that use the cron start
    policy: